digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/installation.rst

 - ``tls-ledger-api.conf``: TLS configuration for the Ledger API, exposed by the participant node.
 - ``mtls-admin-api.conf``: TLS configuration for the Administration API, exposed by all node types.
-- ``tls-public-api.conf``: TLS configuration for the Public API, exposed by the sequencer and synchronizer node.
+- ``tls-public-api.conf``: TLS configuration for the Public API, exposed by the sequencer and sync domain node.

 The client authentication on the Public API is built in and cannot be disabled.
 It uses specific signing keys associated with the node's identity.
 The Ledger API supports :ref:`JWT based authentication <ledger-api-jwt-configuration>`.